Connect with others who understand.

 4. Antidepressants

-Antidepressants are medications used to treat several forms of depression.
-Doctors sometimes prescribe antidepressants along with a mood stabilizer or antipsychotic.
-However, studies suggest that there aren’t any extra benefits to using an antidepressant for treating bipolar 1 disorder.
+Antidepressants are medications used to treat different forms of depression.
+Doctors sometimes prescribe them along with a mood stabilizer or antipsychotic for bipolar disorder.
+However, studies suggest that antidepressants don’t offer extra benefits for treating bipolar 1 disorder compared to other treatments.

 Examples of antidepressants include:

-• Selective serotonin reuptake inhibitors (SSRIs) like fluoxetine (Prozac), sertraline (Zoloft), and citalopram (Celexa)
+• Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), sertraline (Zoloft), and citalopram (Celexa)

 • Serotonin-norepinephrine reuptake inhibitors (SNRIs) like venlafaxine (Effexor) and duloxetine (Cymbalta)

-• Atypical antidepressants like bupropion (Wellbutrin SR and XL)
+• Atypical antidepressants, such as bupropion (Wellbutrin SR and XL)

-Mental health experts note that people with bipolar 1 disorder shouldn’t take an antidepressant on its own because antidepressants can trigger mania in some people.
-Your doctor can help you weigh the risks and benefits of taking an antidepressant with your other bipolar 1 disorder treatments.
+Mental health experts note that people with bipolar 1 disorder shouldn’t take an antidepressant on its own.
+Although antidepressants can be useful in treating depressive episodes, they actually make your risk of experiencing manic episodes higher.
+Still, there are some situations where certain antidepressants may be cautiously considered for use in bipolar depression, but always in combination with a mood stabilizer.
+Your doctor can help you weigh the risks and benefits of prescribing an antidepressant with your other bipolar 1 disorder treatments.

-People with bipolar 1 disorder should not take an antidepressant on its own — it can trigger mania in some people.
+People with bipolar 1 disorder shouldn't take an antidepressant on its own — it can trigger mania in some people.

 5. Combination Antipsychotic Medications